Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Modeling estimation result

-Finally, the shape parameter ($\xi$) remains negative and statistically significant across segment groups, confirming a bounded upper tail consistent with the Weibull domain.
-This finding indicates physical and behavioral constraints on extreme near-miss severity, governed by speed environment, roadway geometry, and driver reaction capacity.
-Overall, the segment-level results emphasize the central role of longitudinal dynamics—acceleration, braking, and headway—in determining near-miss severity, while roadway features such as medians, lane width, and access density primarily shape variability.
-The strong performance of the HBSGRP model underscores its value in capturing these segment-specific dynamics, which fixed-parameter structures fail to represent, particularly in accounting for the spatially contingent effects of speed and spacing in midblock contexts.
+Finally, the shape parameter ($\xi$) is negative and statistically significant across segment groups, indicating a bounded upper tail for extreme near-miss behavior.
+Overall, longitudinal dynamics (speed, braking, and spacing) drive segment-level extremes, while roadway features (median type, lane width, and driveway density) primarily modulate variability.
+The improved fit of the HBSGRP model shows that allowing key dynamics to vary by segment is important for capturing midblock heterogeneity that fixed-parameter models miss.

 The HBSGRP model for segment-level V–I near-misses offers insights into how longitudinal dynamics and roadway design jointly shape the severity and variability of extreme 2D-TTC outcomes (Table~\ref{tab:10}, Fig.~\ref{fig:12}).
-In this model, the intercept and relative distance are specified as group-level random effects in both the location and scale components, capturing spatial heterogeneity in how spacing influences near-miss severity across segments.
-All other covariates, including relative speed, acceleration, deceleration, jerk, heading difference, steering angle difference, traffic volume, lane attributes, driveway density, median type, and left-lane presence—are modeled as fixed effects to represent their more consistent contributions across segment environments.
+In particular, the location intercept is random and significant, and the relative distance is random in both components, with a negative association in the location component and a positive association in the scale component.
+Implying that reduced clearance shifts extremes toward more critical outcomes while increasing dispersion, and that this sensitivity varies by segment.
+All other covariates, including relative speed, acceleration, deceleration, jerk, heading difference, steering angle difference, traffic volume, lane attributes, driveway density, median type, and left-lane presence, are modeled as fixed effects to represent their more consistent contributions across segment environments.